NotRoseHip/Messages/README.md

 ### Additions to the original app:

+This functionality requires an API key from a Virus Total account.
+(Free plan should be enough)

 - New settings section with :
     - Field for API key
     - Automatic scanning